-Where requests are manifestly unfounded or excessive, because they are repetitive, we can:
+Where requests are manifestly unfounded or excessive, in particular because they are repetitive, we can:

-- charge a reasonable fee considering the administrative costs of providing the information; or - refuse to respond.
+- charge a reasonable fee taking into account the administrative costs of providing the information; or - refuse to respond.

 Where we refuse to respond to a request, we will explain why to the individual, informing them of their right to complain to the supervisory authority and to a judicial remedy without undue delay and at the latest within one month.